-The requirement for CESTC to implement IFRS to replace Canadian GAAP effective January 1, 2011, may materially affect the Corporation's financial results as reported in its financial statements and its results of operations and may require CESTC to amend its Credit Facilities to address the changes in accounting principles.
-For additional information, see CESTC's management's discussion and analysis for the year ended December 31, 2010.
+The requirement for CESTC to implement IFRS to replace Canadian GAAP effective January 1, 2011, may materially affect the Corporation's financial results as reported in its financial statements and its results of operations.
+For additional information, see CESTC's management's discussion and analysis for the year ended December 31, 2011.